 Deciduous, Evergreen, Shrubs, Semi-evergreen

-Many selections available, all notable for flower color, fragrance, or both.
+Upright, fountain-shaped shrubs beloved for summer flowers.
+Many selections are available, all notable for flower color, fragrance, or both.
 Grow in well-drained soil.
 Blossoms attract butterflies.

 Needs good drainage and enough water to maintain growth.
 Cut back heavily before spring growth begins.
 May die to the ground in freezing weather but will regrow from roots like a perennial and bloom the same year.
 Invasive in disturbed soils in parts of Oregon and Washington.Buddleja davidii nanhoensis

 Similar to B. davidii, but smaller in all its parts.
 Fast growth to just 3–5 ft. tall and wide, with dark green, pointed leaves.
 Dense flower clusters in white, deep blue, or reddish purple.
 Cut back hard before new growth begins in spring.

 This hybrid between B. davidii and B. globosa resembles the latter parent, growing to 6–10 ft. tall and wide, but is deciduous (except in mildest-winter climates) and is hardier, with more elongated orange-yellow flower clusters in late spring or early summer.
 ‘Bicolor’ flowers are mauve-pink with peach-pink centers; ‘Sungold’ blooms are orange; ‘Honeycomb’, buttery yellow.
 Prune as for B. alternifolia.Buddleja ‘Lochinch’